 ‘Servant Leadership’ term was first coined by Robert Greenleaf in 1970.
 Servant Leaders are egalitarians who possess a serve-first mindset – who put the needs of their team members ‘first’ and lead by serving them.

-Servant leaders take responsibility for their team members roles, actions and performance, & use humble inquiry/powerful questioning techniques to unlock their members potential and capabilities.
+Servant leaders take responsibility for their team members’ roles, tasks, and performance, and use polite interrogation/powerful interrogation techniques to unlock their members’ potential and abilities

 They are committed to the growth and development of every member and continuously strive to build better communities.